NielsDegrande/api/README.md

 make install_dev
 ```

-If you want to commit changes to `/scripts/`,
+If you want to commit changes to `scripts`,
 you need to install ShellCheck, e.g. with:

 ```shell